Rahix/avr-device/README.md

    `cargo build --features <mcu>,rt`.
 7. Also check the built documentation for inconsistencies, via `cargo doc --features <mcu>,rt --open` (it will pop up in your browser).
-8. Update this README.md, adding the MCU to the table.

 ## Internals
 Since the vendor does not provide SVDs we can pass to [`svd2rust`][], we